stuntrally/stuntrally3/docs/Objects.md

-_How to add or create static and dynamic objects with Blender._
+_Adding static or dynamic objects into SR3, using Blender and exporting._

 ## Adding

-  - **Create** a model in **Blender**
+To add a model / object you can either **Create** it in [**Blender**](https://www.blender.org/), or:

+### Use CC objects

+Download from one of the model web portals like: [sketchfab](https://sketchfab.com/search?category=nature-plants&features=downloadable&licenses=7c23a1ba438d4306920229c12afcb5f9&licenses=b9ddc40b93e34cdca1fc152f39b9f375&licenses=322a749bcfa841b29dff1e8a1bb74b0b&sort_by=-viewCount&type=models), [blendswap](https://www.blendswap.com/categories), [polyhaven](https://polyhaven.com/models/nature) or [opengameart](https://opengameart.org/).

-  - or **Download**, license **must** be: CC0, CC-BY, CC-BY-SA, only, if not specified don't bother
+<u>**NOTE 1:**</u> License **must** be: CC0, CC-BY, CC-BY-SA, only (info e.g. [here](https://en.wikipedia.org/wiki/Creative_Commons_license)).
+If not specified, don't bother. _E.g. there is a lot of stuff only for use in Unity, UE or such nonsense, or "free download" crap)._

-    _**Note:**_ Do a sane test, to check for proper human **Artist**.
+**Note 2:** Also needs a "sanity test", to check for proper human **Artist(s)**.
-    There are now many trolls, kids, idiots copying other's or illegally got stuff and putting on Sketchfab, and they don't check it.
+_There are now many trolls, kids, bots, idiots copying other's or illegally got stuff and putting on Sketchfab, and they don't check it._
 Usually if you see a name, registered few years ago, with some link to Artist's other website too, then it's good.

-### Using objects from other websites
-Download from one of the model web portals like [sketchfab](https://sketchfab.com/search?category=nature-plants&features=downloadable&licenses=7c23a1ba438d4306920229c12afcb5f9&licenses=b9ddc40b93e34cdca1fc152f39b9f375&licenses=322a749bcfa841b29dff1e8a1bb74b0b&sort_by=-viewCount&type=models), [blendswap](https://www.blendswap.com/categories), [polyhaven](https://polyhaven.com/models/nature) or [opengameart](https://opengameart.org/)
+**Note 3:** Also, check description, because sometimes e.g. used textures aren't licensed properly and need to be replaced, etc.

+Many models there are too high poly (high faces/triangles count) and meant for movies or rendering, not for games.

+## Steps

 This here is a short list before contributing.

   - Once seen the model is ok, and can be useful:
-    * create a folder with a **good_name** - to have some consistency, when picking model in editor, etc.
+    * create a folder with a **good_name** (but_not_too_long)
+      to have some consistency, when picking model in editor, etc.
     * convert .tga to **.png**, .obj (or other) to .blend
     * use **.jpg** textures to save size (e.g. 90-95% quality), unless transparent / alpha needed
     * check textures, possibly **resize**: for small objects 1k is ok, 2k for bigger,